alyakin314/correcting-nonpar/README.md

 jupyter notebook
 ```

+### Note
+Due to the consequences of the **GraSPy** and **topologic** merger, as well as other versioning improvements (notably, using **neurodata/hyppo** as the backend of the latent distribution test), it may be that the results obtained from rerunning the notebooks can be slightly different from those obtained by us, even if seeded.
+They should, however, tell the same story.
+In particular, the tests should not have switched from expirementally invalid to valid anywere.

 ### Refrences
 > Alyakin, A., Agterberg, J., Helm, H., Priebe C.E.
 (2020).
 Correcting a Nonparametric Two-sample Graph Hypothesis Test for Graphs with Different Numbers of Vertices. arXiv:2008.09434.